davidjohanhp/blog-app/README.md

 Before starting, ensure you have the following installed:
 - Node.js and npm (Node Package Manager).
 - MongoDB, either locally or through a MongoDB Atlas cluster.

+## Contributing

+Your contributions are welcome!
+If you have suggestions for improving the application, please open an issue or pull request.